pydrofoil/pydrofoil/docs/building_pydrofoil.md

 opam install sail=0.14
 ```

 This will create a new ocaml environment and install Sail 0.14 into it.
-You can
+Therefore these steps are also safe to execute if you already have Sail 0.15
-test that it worked by running:
+installed.
+You can test that it worked by running:

 ```
 sail